MrBacon1-1/EncryptX/README.md

 Simply visit the releases page and find the latest version available for download.
 Once the download is complete, all you need to do is run the exe file.
 In case you encounter any issues or have suggestions for improvement, we encourage you to report them by opening an issue on our GitHub repository.
-Your feedback is valuable as it helps us refine the password manager further.

 ## Installing the Python Version (For Advanced Users):